bruceravel/synchrotron_pop_up_book/script.md

 experiment to continue down the beam path.
 The **focusing mirror** focuses the X-ray beam on to a small spot in the **end station** where the experiment is performed.

+        Beneath the transport pipe is a scale bar showing the distance from the shield wall to the end station.
+It is labeled with:

+typically 40 meters from shield wall to end station

 ## Monochromator